MarineEvoEcoLab/Lab_Resources/Protocols/EecSeq.md

 |**Total Volume**| **99 μl**|

 * Mix thoroughly by vortexing and/or pipetting up and down multiple times.
-* Incubate the plate/tube(s) at room temperature for 5 – 15 min to bind DNA to the beads.
+* Incubate the plate/tube(s) at room temperature for 15 min to bind DNA to the beads, if you can have it shaking that is ideal.
 * Place the plate/tube(s) on a magnet to capture the beads.
 Incubate until the liquid is clear.
 * Carefully remove and discard the supernatant.
 * Keeping the plate/tube(s) on the magnet, add 200 μL of 80% ethanol.